Deanna M. Neff, MPH

 craniotomy) and restored during this complex, open surgery.

-brain aneurysm.
+brain aneurysm from causing more damage.
 It will not fix already damaged areas of the brain, but it can improve quality of life by stopping bleeding or preventing rupture.

 Factors that may increase the risk of complications include: